SQLicious/Steel-Data-SQL-Python-Challenges/Challenge 4 - Finance Analysis.md

 <!-- Insert an image that accurately captures this case study theme -->

 ## Tables
-Here are the tables I will be using:
+Here are the four tables I will be using:

 ![Image 1](https://steeldata.org.uk/SQL4tables.png)